fontforge/fontforge.github.io/en-US/about/faq.md

 Crossland)

-How to design a glyph in Inkscape so it can readily be imported into fontforge.
+How to design a glyph in Inkscape so it can readily be imported into FontForge.

 -   Open Inkscape
 -   From the File menu, select Document Properties.
 -   Set units to pixels (px) and document dimensions to 1000 x 1000, click OK
-     Or if your font has a different number of units per em use that, but 1000 is fontforge's default)
+     Or if your font has a different number of units per em use that, but 1000 is FontForge's default)
 -   Set a horizontal guide at 200px
 -   Draw a glyph - the hardest part! :-)
 -   Save the drawing as an SVG file